Skip to main content

 Most contractors I talk to don’t have an answer.
 They figure they’ll just “work it out when the time comes.”
 And then the time comes, and they’re scrambling.
 Or worse, they walk away and watch everything they built fall apart in two years.

 Succession planning isn’t something you do the week before you retire.
+Ideally, it goes hand in hand with your personal retirement planning so both the business and your finances are ready when the time comes.
 It’s something you build into how you run your company, starting years before you plan to hand over the keys.
 Let’s talk about how to do it right.

 Why Most Contractors Ignore Succession Planning (And Why That’s a Problem)